zubairghori/Ultimate_todo_list/README.md

 ### Progressive Web Application - PWA

 * Service worker

-...
 All files will be cached and user can use app offline

 * Manifest

-...
 Add to homescreen feature

 ### Features

 * Add a todo

-...
 User can add to-do's from the add task button

 * Read all todos

-...
 User can see to-do's

 * Delete a todo

-...
 User can delete to-do's

 * Update / Edit a todo

-...
 User can update/edit to-do's

 * Mark as done/ undone

-...
 User can mark a to-do as upcoming task or finished task

 ### Test Driven Approach - TDD

 #### Installation

-... npm install
+npm install

 ##### Run the test

-... npm test
+npm test

 #### Details

-...IndexedDB function's TDD tested using fake-indexeddb
+IndexedDB function's TDD tested using fake-indexeddb

 ## Live here